 Watch the recording of the conference below!

 The online event will be hosted by Prof. Blain (Gerontology Center at Montpellier University Hospital).
-The event is organized in collaboration with the Occitanie Regional Health Agency.
+The event is organized in collaboration with the Occitanie Regional Health Agency (ARS).

-The event will focus on best practices with the physicians in charge of the COVID-19 care platforms for the elderly in eastern Occitanie
+The event will focus on best practices with the doctors in charge of the COVID care platforms for the elderly in Eastern Occitanie

 A detailed program will be announced soon.

-A lecture that will be available to watch later at video.umontpellier.fr
+A lecture that you can watch later on video.umontpellier.fr

-Can’t make it to either of the events?
-Don’t worry—you can watch the replay starting the next day at video.umontpellier.fr.
+Can't make it to either of the events?
+Don't worry—you can watch a replay the very next day at video.umontpellier.fr.

 Nutrition - 5 Tips

-During this period of lockdown, there’s no shortage of temptations when it comes to snacks and treats… Should you give in and feel guilty, or resist and feel frustrated?
-We spoke with Prof. Ariane Sultan, a professor at the Faculty specializing in nutrition, and dietitian Nicolas Sahuc, who teaches at the Faculty.
-Together with them, we’ve compiled five dietary and nutritional tips to follow during lockdown… but that’s not all!
+During this lockdown, there’s no shortage of temptations when it comes to “snacks” and treats… Should you give in and feel guilty, or resist and feel frustrated?
+We spoke with Prof. Ariane Sultan, a professor at the Faculty who specializes in nutrition, and dietitian Nicolas Sahuc, a lecturer at the Faculty.
+Together with them, we’ve compiled five dietary and nutritional tips to follow during the lockdown… but that’s not all!

 1 / Listen to your body and its needs!

 Lockdown is turning our routines upside down: our schedules are out of sync… and so are our bodies!
-Sometimes, we don’t feel hungry at the traditional “breakfast, lunch, and dinner” times.
+Sometimes, we don’t feel hungry at the traditional “breakfast, lunch, dinner” times.
 Don’t panic!
-According to Nicolas Sahuc, we need to pay close attention to our body’s rhythm, which varies from day to day and isn’t necessarily aligned with “social” schedules: Don’t worry if you aren’t hungry at ‘mealtimes’; instead, eat when you’re really hungry.”
+According to Nicolas Sahuc, we need to pay close attention to our body’s rhythm, which varies from day to day and isn’t necessarily aligned with “social” schedules: Don’t worry if you’re not hungry at ‘mealtimes’; instead, eat when you’re really hungry.”
 To do this, you need to listen to your body and pay attention to genuine feelings of hunger and fullness.
-This doesn’t necessarily mean eating three meals a day…” emphasizes Professor Sultan.
+That doesn’t necessarily mean eating three meals a day…” emphasizes Professor Sultan.

 All in all: think about your body’s natural rhythms and pay attention to your hunger cues before you even think about nutrition!

-2 / Don’t pick and choose or cut out any foods: think about how long they keep you full!
+2 / Don't pick or avoid any foods: think about how long they keep you full!

-“When you’re hungry, any food will do to satisfy your hunger.
+“When you’re hungry, any food will satisfy your hunger.
 However, not all foods keep you feeling full for the same amount of time.”.
-The dietitian's advice is to opt instead for foods that will keep you full for longer: choose a banana over a cookie for a snack, or better yet, if you're really hungry, have a proper, balanced meal.
+The dietitian's advice is to opt for foods that will keep you full for longer: choose a banana over a cookie for a snack, or better yet, if you're really hungry, have a proper, balanced meal.

-3 / Don't beat yourself up—think big!
+3 / Don't feel guilty, but think big!

-That said, don’t feel guilty if you really crave that cookie for a snack.
+That said, don’t feel guilty either if you really want that cookie for an afternoon snack.
 The key is to think about nutrition holistically: “Nutrition is all about overall balance.
 If you eat balanced meals regularly and at your own pace, there’s no reason to feel guilty.”
-Conversely, balanced nutrition isn’t a “one-off”: a single balanced meal every now and then isn’t enough!
+On the other hand, balanced nutrition isn’t a “one-off”: just one balanced meal every now and then isn’t enough!
 Professor Sultan confirms this: A balanced diet is determined over the course of a week rather than a single day.”

 4 / Choose balanced meals

-“A balanced meal will keep you full for about 5 hours, while an unbalanced meal or a snack will only keep you full for 2 to 2.5 hours.
-It is therefore important to plan your meals with a variety of foods that will keep you full over time.
-“Contrary to popular belief, a meal without bread or starchy foods won’t help you stay slim, since you’ll be hungry again two hours later.”
-For a balanced and substantial meal, it is recommended to include: bread, starchy foods, a source of protein (meat, fish, eggs, or plant-based protein), a dairy product (yogurt or cheese), fruits and vegetables for fiber, and a small amount of fat.
-Ariane Sultan notes that “this composition should be adjusted based on how hungry you feel”.
+“A balanced meal will keep you full for about 5 hours, while an unbalanced meal or a snack will keep you full for only 2 to 2.5 hours.
+It’s therefore important to plan your meals with a variety of foods that will keep you full over time.
+“Contrary to popular belief, a meal without bread or starchy foods won’t help you stay in shape, since you’ll be hungry again two hours later.”
+For a balanced and substantial meal, it’s recommended to include: bread, starchy foods, a source of protein (meat, fish, eggs, or plant-based protein), a dairy product (yogurt or cheese), fruits and vegetables for fiber, and a small amount of fat.
+Ariane Sultan points out that “this combination should be adjusted based on how hungry you feel”.
 As for meal variety, the dietitian emphasizes that “the composition of a balanced meal is always the same; you just need to vary the foods according to your tastes!”

 An example of a balanced meal: